microsoft/pi-azure-recipes/03_cv/readme.md

 1. Connect your Raspberry Pi to a monitor and keyboard or use the the instructions [here](https://github.com/microsoft/rpi-resources/tree/master/headless-setup) to setup your pi for SSH

-1. Set up your Pi camera using [this guide](https://www.raspberrypi.org/documentation/configuration/camera.md)
+1. Set up your Pi camera using [this guide](https://www.raspberrypi.com/documentation/accessories/camera.html#installing-a-raspberry-pi-camera)

 1. Using a USB drive or an SSH file transfer software copy the *client* folder to the Pi

-1. Run the *python_environment_setup.sh* shell script

-1. Once the script finishes navigate to the *client* folder press **Ctrl + H* to show hidden files.

-1. Open the newly created *.env* file in a text editor and fill in your key and endpoint
+1. Install required C libraries

+    ```bash
+    sudo apt install -y libgfortran5 libatlas3-base
     ```
+2. Run the *python_environment_setup.sh* shell script

+3. Once the script finishes navigate to the *client* folder press **Ctrl + H* to show hidden files.

+4. Open the sample *.env* file in a text editor and fill in your key and endpoint
+    ```
     SUBSCRIPTION_KEY='YOUR-SUBSCRIPTION-KEY'
     ENDPOINT='YOUR-ENDPOINT'
     ```

-1. Then type
+5. Then type
     ```sh
-    python3 cv_pi_client.py
+    source .venv/bin/activate
+    python raspberry_pi_client.py
     ```

-1. You should see the picture the camera took and what the Computer Vision service was able to identify in it.
+6. You should see the picture the camera took and what the Computer Vision service was able to identify in it.

 ## Clean up Resources